propertunist/containers/README.txt

 changelog
 ---------

-2.0 - fixed: label for container of a new item was not identifying if current page owner was a group
+2.0.1 - fixed: full list of containers was not available when adding an item inside a group 2.0 - fixed: label for container of a new item was not identifying if current page owner was a group
 changed: compatibility check for 2.0.